 22. Make A Hot Chocolate Bar

-Setting up a hot chocolate bar is one of my kid’s favorite holiday activities.
+Setting up a hot chocolate bar is my kid’s favorite holiday activity.

 Plus, it is a great way to introduce kids to new flavors.

-They are not only fun for kids, but they can also be used as holiday social with family members.
+They are fun for kids and can also be used as holiday socials with family members.